ribru17/.dotfiles/README.md

 ## Usage

 This configuration extends all of the core functionality of Neovim.
 I use `Space` as the Leader key.
-All mappings in Normal mode unless specified otherwise.
+All mappings are in Normal mode unless specified otherwise.

 ### Navigation